Chef hierarchy or kitchen hierarchy can be quite confusing if you’re not familiar with the restaurant or hospitality industry.

-It is definitely chefs.
+Chefs are what makes a restaurant what it is.
 Chefs are responsible for everything in a restaurant, like managing kitchens, creating recipes, processing the foods and dealing with the pantry.
 They also keep the inventory in check and ultimately putting their best into the plates that go in front of the guest.

 Table of Contents

-Brigade de Cuisine
+Brigade de Cuisine - Chef Hierarchy

 Brigade de Cuisine is a system followed by the restaurant to establish a chef hierarchy in the kitchen.
 This system is also known as the kitchen brigade.
 The idea came from Georges Auguste Escoffier with the French Brigade System’s creation in the nineteenth century.
 The system helps distribute tasks to the different staff working in the kitchen and dining according to their experience.